Morocco in Motion: the Global Reach of Moroccan Cinema

 - Theorizing Moroccan cinema beyond the national

 - The global reach of genre, aesthetics and stars/performance in Maghrebi cinema

 - Transnational cinema and political film: protest and the politics of representation

 We invite both individual papers as well as panels (3 to 4 panellists).
 Abstracts for proposed papers should be 250 words long, and for a panel proposals should include an introductory paragraph on the rationale.
 We welcome proposals from academics, researchers, critics, filmmakers, film students and industry practitioners.
 Presentations will be 20 minutes long, and we would also welcome proposals for research papers that would not be delivered orally (e.g. essay films).

-Please send proposals to the conference organisers, Florence Martin and Will Higbee (email@example.com & W.E.Higbee@exeter.ac.uk) by Friday 23 March and acceptances will be sent out by 30 April 2018.
+EXTENDED DEADLINE: Please send proposals to the conference organisers, Florence Martin and Will Higbee (firstname.lastname@example.org & W.E.Higbee@exeter.ac.uk) by 15 April and acceptances will be sent out on 21 May 2018.